Choosing a Sponsor

 What is required of the sponsor?

-Prior to the sacrament there aren’t any meetings we require the sponsors to attend.
-The sponsor is very simply encouraged to pray for and mentor the Confirmand.
+- Prior to the sacrament, there aren’t any meetings we require the sponsors to attend, however sponsors are welcome to email the Director of Youth Ministry if they would like to attend lessons.
+The sponsor is encouraged to pray for and mentor the Confirmand.

 What does the Sponsor do during the Confirmation Mass?

 The sponsor will sit beside their Confirmand.

 The sponsor will Participate in the Mass, lead by example in singing, responding verbally to the prayers and entering into the liturgy to the best of your ability.

 When going to receive the sacrament the sponsor will approach the Bishop behind the Confirmand (as if going up to receive Communion), place their right hand on the Confirmand’s right shoulder and will state the first name (or chosen saint name) of the Confirmand to the Bishop.
 The full script can be found here: What to do/say during Confirmation.

 What if the sponsor can’t make it to the Mass?

 No problem!
 If the sponsor can’t make it to the Mass, we can designate a proxy to stand in their place to present the Candidate to the Bishop.